-A brain imaging study at the University of Iowa, participants in this study are ages 6-25 and have a parent or grandparent diagnosed with Huntington disease.
-Huntington disease is a brain disease that is passed from parent to child.
-It causes parts of the brain to stop working like they should.
-Usually, this happens later in life, but some people might have mild symptoms for many years before they know they have Huntington disease.
-The purpose of this study is to look at brain structure and function in children, adolescents, and young adults who are at risk for Huntington disease.
-Our goal is to find and measure the earliest signs of the disease by identifying what changes in the brain and when it changes.
-Our hope is that this research will help other doctors and scientists develop new ways to diagnose and treat Huntington disease.
-Visit the Kids-HD website, email at firstname.lastname@example.org, or find Kids-HD on Facebook.
+Kids-HD was a brain imaging study at the University of Iowa from 2006-2019 that enrolled participants ages 6-25 with a family history of Huntington’s Disease (HD).
+HD is a brain disease that is passed from parent to child and causes parts of the brain to stop working like they should.
+Usually, this happens later in life, but some people might have mild symptoms for many years before they know they have HD.
+The purpose of this study was to look at brain structure and function in children, adolescents, and young adults that have a parent or grandparent diagnosed with HD.
+The goal of Kids-HD was to find and measure the earliest signs of the disease by identifying what changes in the brain and when it changes.
+Our hope is that this research will continue to help doctors and scientists develop new ways to diagnose and treat Huntington disease.
+Study staff can still be reached by emailing firstname.lastname@example.org or calling 866-514-0858.

 Brain Structure and Function in Children, Adolescents, and Young Adults with Oral Clefts